llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

 * `loop` directive:
     * outside a `parallel` directive
     * `gang`, `worker`, and `vector` clause arguments
+* Implicit `copy` clause for variables specified in `reduction` clauses on `acc parallel` and `acc parallel loop` directives:
+    * This behavior is proposed for OpenACC 2.7 and is more intuitive than the behavior specified by OpenACC 2.6.
+    * For example, for `acc parallel loop worker reduction(*:x)`, OpenACC 2.6 specifies an implicit `firstprivate(x)` on the effective `acc parallel`, making the reduction useless.
+      However, the proposed OpenACC 2.7 behavior is for `copy(x)` to be implied on the effective `acc parallel`, making the reduction useful.
+    * Imagine if we change `worker` to `gang` in the above example.
+      The correct OpenACC 2.6 behavior is not clear because now we have a gang reduction on a gang-private variable.
+If we split the combined directive with the reduction explicitly specified only on the `acc loop`, the proposed OpenACC 2.7 behavior is also not clear because `firstprivate(x)` is then implied, so we again have a gang reduction on a gang-private variable.
+      `copy(x)` probably should be implied in this case.
+    * Currently, clacc handles all gang-like reductions that would be specified by the OpenACC 2.7 behavior as a reduction on the `acc parallel`.
+However, that means all references to the reduction variable within the `acc parallel` refer to gang-private copies even though the proposed OpenACC 2.7 behavior in some cases is for those references to refer to the gang-shared variable.
+See "Unmappable Features" in README-OpenACC-design.md for details on how we might or might not fix this issue in the OpenMP translation.
 * language support:
     * C extensions:
         * nested function definitions